5 Hamstring Exercises for Lower Body Strength

 Although the hamstrings are best known for their role in flexing the knee, you might be surprised to learn they do much more.
 The hamstrings originate at the ischial tuberosity (that’s the bony protrusion that you can feel on your buttocks commonly referred to as the “sits bones”).
 Part of the hamstrings run along the back of your thigh, wrap around the inside of your knee and attach to the tibia (the “shinbone”).
 The other part goes along the back of the thigh but wraps around the outside of the knee attaching to the fibula.

 Because of this orientation, the role of the hamstrings goes beyond knee bending.
-The 3-dimensional nature means the hamstring is involved in front to back as well as lateral and rotational movement of the knee, hip and even the back and foot!
-Learn more about how the hamstring really works in this video by the Gray Institute.
+The 3-dimensional nature means the hamstring is involved in front to back as well as lateral and rotational movement of the knee, hip and even the back and foot.

 Hamstring Injury